 Delta Omega is the honorary society for graduate studies in public health.
 The society was founded in 1924 at the Johns Hopkins University School of Hygiene and Public Health.
-There are currently 68 chapters throughout the United States and abroad.
+There are over 100 chapters with

 Each chapter conducts the principal Delta Omega activities.
 The chapters elect new members each year from four groups: